Social Media Campaign

-In the midst of the 2020 COVID-19 pandemic, Pepperdine leaders wanted to honor fifty alumni working in the healthcare industry.
-Design concepts took two weeks to develop, with the first phase of web and social graphics ready to roll out only one week after the direction was chosen.
-I completed the final components in the subsequent three weeks.
+In the midst of the COVID-19 pandemic, Pepperdine honored fifty alumni working in the healthcare industry through a social media campaign.
+I led the design direction and execution, with the first phase of web and social graphics ready to roll out 3 weeks after conception, and final announcements published after 8 weeks.
+Design occurred in three stages, documented below.

-I met with the directors of communication and alumni engagement and worked collaboratively with a communications specialist to understand the desired tone for the campaign.
-I then developed and pitched three concepts to the directors based on different themes: Compassionate Care, Essential Worker, and Making Connections.
+I met with the directors of communications and alumni engagement and collaborated with a communications specialist to determine the desired tone for the campaign.
+I then developed and pitched three concepts to the directors, each based on a different theme: Compassionate Care, Essential Worker, and Making Connections.

 Phase 1